-NTT announced the concept of IOWN (Innovative Optical and Wireless Network) in May 2019 as an initiative for a new ICT infrastructure for the 2030's when 6G will be deployed, and has started R&D with the aim of realizing the initiative.
-IOWN represents an innovative network and information processing infrastructure utilizing optical and other cutting-edge technologies capable of providing extreme-high-speed communication, extreme-low latency, and extreme-low power consumption.
+NTT announced the concept of IOWN (Innovative Optical and Wireless Network) in May 2019 as an initiative for a new ICT infrastructure for the 2030's when 6G will be deployed and has been working with global partners on R&D. IOWN represents an innovative network and information processing infrastructure utilizing optical and other cutting-edge technologies capable of providing extreme-high-speed communication, extreme-low latency, and extreme-low power consumption.
 With those features, this infrastructure will go beyond the limits of conventional infrastructures to leverage any types of information, provide services remotely for any scenarios and help build a society that embraces diversity [2-16].
-IOWN consists of the following three parts: "All-Photonics Network (APN)" that uses photonics-based technologies in all of its components ranging from the network to the device, "Digital Twin Computing (DTC)" that utilizes a integration of the real physical world and digital world to predict the future and implement optimization, and "Cognitive Foundation (CF)" that realizes control optimally matching all manner of ICT resources.
+IOWN consists of the following three parts: "All-Photonics Network (APN)" that uses photonics-based technologies in all of its components ranging from the network to the device, "Digital Twin Computing (DTC)" that utilizes an integration of the real physical world and digital world to predict the future and implement optimization, and "Cognitive Foundation (CF)" that realizes control optimally matching all manner of ICT resources.